It’s a dream of many to build their own home, but how much does it cost to build a house yourself?

 But you may be surprised to find that you end up spending more when building your own house.

-For example, the average sales price of an existing single-family house is $311,000.
+Still, the average sales price of an existing single-family house is $379,000.

 There may be features that you desire that aren’t available in existing homes, or you may want to be located in a specific area that doesn’t have a home that fits your needs.